Target-dev/midtermproject/README.md

 14. In CatBoost Regression i got 0.8527 as R2 score and 0.1647 as MAPE.
 Then i plotted the model for evaluation and it turned out that it performed way better than the previously trained models.

-15. Then i Hyper Tuned the CatBoost Regression model. i got 0.8189 as R2 score and 0.1863 as MAPE.
+15. I Hyper Tuned the CatBoost Regression model. i got 0.8189 as R2 score and 0.1863 as MAPE.
 Which is not as good as the regular CatBoost Regression model.
 Then we plotted the model for evaluation.

-16. Afterwards i Hyper Tuned the XGBoost model. i got 0.8553 as R2 score and 0.1627 as MAPE.
+16. I Hyper Tuned the XGBoost model. i got 0.8553 as R2 score and 0.1627 as MAPE.
 Which is better than the regular XGBoost Regression & CatBoost models.
 Then i plotted the model for evaluation.

 17. Finally, i Hyper Tuned the Linear Regression model. i got 0.6298 as R2 score and 0.3058 as MAPE.
 Then i plotted the model for evaluation.